Simon Property Group (NYSE:SPG) Updates FY 2022 Earnings Guidance

 Simon Property Group (NYSE:SPG – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $11.60-$11.75 for the period.
 The company issued revenue guidance of -.

-Simon Property Group (NYSE:SPG – Get Rating) last announced its quarterly earnings results on Monday, May 9th.
-The real estate investment trust reported $1.30 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.74 by ($1.44).
-The company had revenue of $1.30 billion for the quarter, compared to the consensus estimate of $1.24 billion.
+Simon Property Group (NYSE:SPG – Get Rating) last released its quarterly earnings results on Monday, May 9th.
+The real estate investment trust reported $1.30 EPS for the quarter, missing the consensus estimate of $2.74 by ($1.44).
 Simon Property Group had a return on equity of 56.67% and a net margin of 43.12%.
-The company’s quarterly revenue was up 4.5% compared to the same quarter last year.
-During the same quarter last year, the company posted $2.48 EPS.
-Equities analysts expect that Simon Property Group will post 11.72 EPS for the current year.
+The business had revenue of $1.30 billion during the quarter, compared to analyst estimates of $1.24 billion.
+During the same quarter last year, the firm posted $2.48 EPS.
+The company’s revenue was up 4.5% compared to the same quarter last year.
+On average, sell-side analysts anticipate that Simon Property Group will post 11.72 earnings per share for the current year.

-SPG has been the subject of a number of recent analyst reports.
-Stifel Nicolaus reduced their price objective on Simon Property Group from $180.00 to $165.00 in a research note on Tuesday, May 10th.
-StockNews.com began coverage on Simon Property Group in a report on Thursday, March 31st.
-They issued a hold rating on the stock.
-Deutsche Bank Aktiengesellschaft reduced their price objective on Simon Property Group from $190.00 to $173.00 and set a buy rating on the stock in a research report on Thursday, March 31st.
-Wells Fargo & Company reduced their price objective on Simon Property Group from $152.00 to $140.00 and set an equal weight rating on the stock in a research report on Thursday, April 7th.
-Finally, Mizuho reduced their price objective on Simon Property Group from $162.00 to $158.00 and set a neutral rating on the stock in a research report on Tuesday, February 8th.
-Eight research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
-According to MarketBeat, the stock has an average rating of Buy and an average price target of $164.31.
+Several equities analysts have recently commented on SPG shares.
+Deutsche Bank Aktiengesellschaft lowered their target price on Simon Property Group from $190.00 to $173.00 and set a buy rating for the company in a report on Thursday, March 31st.
+StockNews.com started coverage on Simon Property Group in a report on Thursday, March 31st.
+They set a hold rating for the company.
+Morgan Stanley lowered their target price on Simon Property Group from $180.00 to $160.00 and set an overweight rating for the company in a report on Monday, March 7th.
+Wells Fargo & Company decreased their price objective on Simon Property Group from $152.00 to $140.00 and set an equal weight rating for the company in a report on Thursday, April 7th.
+Finally, Mizuho decreased their price objective on Simon Property Group from $162.00 to $158.00 and set a neutral rating for the company in a report on Tuesday, February 8th.
+Seven analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of Buy and an average price target of $164.31.

-A number of large investors have recently made changes to their positions in SPG.
-Cowa LLC purchased a new position in shares of Simon Property Group in the first quarter worth $107,000.
-Morgan Stanley raised its stake in shares of Simon Property Group by 56.6% in the second quarter.
-Morgan Stanley now owns 4,402,869 shares of the real estate investment trust’s stock worth $574,486,000 after purchasing an additional 1,590,556 shares during the last quarter.
-Charles Schwab Investment Management Inc. raised its stake in shares of Simon Property Group by 2.7% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 3,243,238 shares of the real estate investment trust’s stock worth $426,681,000 after purchasing an additional 86,028 shares during the last quarter.
-Goldman Sachs Group Inc. raised its stake in shares of Simon Property Group by 5.6% in the first quarter.
-Goldman Sachs Group Inc. now owns 2,886,087 shares of the real estate investment trust’s stock worth $379,693,000 after purchasing an additional 152,373 shares during the last quarter.
-Finally, Centersquare Investment Management LLC raised its stake in shares of Simon Property Group by 14.1% in the first quarter.
-Centersquare Investment Management LLC now owns 2,339,226 shares of the real estate investment trust’s stock worth $307,748,000 after purchasing an additional 288,657 shares during the last quarter.
-Institutional investors and hedge funds own 91.62% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+EverSource Wealth Advisors LLC purchased a new stake in shares of Simon Property Group during the fourth quarter worth $30,000.
+Ancora Advisors LLC purchased a new stake in shares of Simon Property Group during the first quarter worth $46,000.
+Parkside Financial Bank & Trust raised its holdings in shares of Simon Property Group by 17.1% during the first quarter.
+Parkside Financial Bank & Trust now owns 638 shares of the real estate investment trust’s stock worth $84,000 after acquiring an additional 93 shares in the last quarter.
+Covington Capital Management raised its holdings in shares of Simon Property Group by 71.5% during the fourth quarter.
+Covington Capital Management now owns 763 shares of the real estate investment trust’s stock worth $122,000 after acquiring an additional 318 shares in the last quarter.
+Finally, First Manhattan Co. raised its holdings in shares of Simon Property Group by 300.0% during the first quarter.
+First Manhattan Co. now owns 1,000 shares of the real estate investment trust’s stock worth $131,000 after acquiring an additional 750 shares in the last quarter.
+Institutional investors own 91.62% of the company’s stock.

 Simon Property Group Company Profile (Get Rating)